A-Z of recycling

 Flower pots and trays – plastic

 Plastic flower pots and trays cannot be recycled in the blue lidded recycling bin.
-These can be taken to a Household Waste Recycling Centre where there is a container for hard plastics, or recycled in one of the mixed plastic recycling banks at a 'bring' site or they need to go into your green lidded general waste bin.
+These can be taken to a Household Waste Recycling Centre where there is a container for hard plastics or they need to go into your green lidded general waste bin.

 Paper flour bags can be recycled in the blue lidded recycling bin.

 Small, standard and long life bulbs can be put in the green-lidded general waste bin.
 Please place in a carrier bag or wrap carefully in paper first.
 Fluorescent tubes should be taken to a Household Waste Recycling Centre and will be placed in a special container.
 Please see a member of staff on arrival.

 We are unable to take cooking foil or trays for recycling in the blue-lidded recycling bin.